Antonboom/testifylint/README.md

      assert.True(t, a >= b)
      assert.True(t, a < b)
      assert.True(t, a <= b)
-     // And other variations (assert.False including)...
+     // And other variations (with assert.False too)...

 ✅   assert.Equal(t, a, b)
      assert.NotEqual(t, a, b)